yuvalp01/TaskManager/README.md

 # TaskManager

+1. In the tasks_API folder:
+    run composer update
-1. In the tasks_API folder -> .env, change the following to fit your db DB_CONNECTION=XXX
+    then in -> .env, change the following to fit your db DB_CONNECTION=XXX
     DB_DATABASE=XXX
     * the username for the db stayed root and password is empty